 Start off by preheating the oven to 400 degrees F. Prepare a baking sheet by lining it with foil and spraying it lightly with nonstick vegetable cooking spray.

-Take a bowl and combine the soy sauce, egg, ginger and garlic powder.
-Whisk these items together so they are well mixed.
+Mix the soy sauce, egg, ginger, and garlic powder in a bowl.
+Whisk these items together, so they are well mixed.

 Put the whole-wheat breadcrumbs in a separate shallow bowl or plate.